MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-groundedness.md

 ```
 **Expected Outcome:**

-The correction feature will identify "SuperWidget v2.1" as ungrounded and update it to "SuperWidget v2.2" in the response.
+The correction feature identifies "SuperWidget v2.1" as ungrounded and update it to "SuperWidget v2.2" in the response.
-The response will return the corrected text: "Our latest product is SuperWidget v2.2."
+The response returns the corrected text: "Our latest product is SuperWidget v2.2."
 Best Practice:
 When dealing with product names or version numbers, use grounding sources directly from internal release notes or official product documentation to ensure accuracy.